Here’s everything you need to know about visiting Capitol Reef National Park in January: weather, services available, and things to do.

-There are so many fun things to do in Capitol Reef National Park any time of year, but January is a fun time to go.
+There are so many fun things to do in Capitol Reef National Park any time of year, but January is a great time to go.

-Yes, January is cold, so if you’re wondering what it’s like to visit at other times of the year, check out this resource of the best time to visit Capitol Reef National Park!
+Yes, January is cold and you could experience snowy weather.
+If you’re wondering what it’s like to visit at other times of the year, check out this resource of the best time to visit Capitol Reef National Park!

 Here’s what you can expect when you take a trip in January.

 January Weather at Capitol Reef

 January Temperatures: high 39 / low 18 degrees Fahrenheit – January weather at Capitol Reef will be cold, and you may encounter snow.